It's your choice

 • The Scott Trust Bursary Alumni

 The Scott Trust Bursary has been supporting students to complete journalism qualifications all the way back to 1987.
 Many of them have gone on to brilliant careers in the industry, working for news outlets such as the BBC, Financial Times, New York Times and the Huffington Post.
-Eminent Guardian journalists include Randeep Ramesh, Tania Branigan, Esther Addley, Homa Khalili and Lanre Bakare.
+Eminent Guardian journalists include Gary Younge, Mustafa Khalili, Pippa Crerar, Homa Khaleeli, Tania Branigan, Poppy Noor and Lanre Bakare.
 If you are a Scott Trust Bursary alumni we would love to hear from you.

 Registered charity: 1153865